Tag Archives: mule deer

 As the buck noticed the orange light growing around him, I’d like to think that he too was admiring the beauty that lay all around us.
 He stood there motionless, looking into the sunlight with his stocky body in clear view.
 I told Junior to drop him, and in a sudden rush of excitement it was all over.
 It may have been the excitement, buck fever, or maybe his fingers were numb from the biting cold wind, but Junior just plain missed.
 And for an excruciating thirty-seconds, I had to sit there and watch this buck look around, wondering what had happened.
 Junior couldn’t get the buck back in the scope, and I watched as he casually trotted off into the forest below.

-All my positive expectations and hope seemed to trot off into the trees as well.
+All my positive expectations of mule deer hunting that morning seemed to trot off into the trees as well.
 I was a bit distrustful of what had just happened, how could it all come together like that, and fall apart in a matter of seconds?
 All I had wanted was to pull off a bit of success with my son.
 We walked back out the way we had come in, all the deer had moved into the trees, spooked by our shot.
 I did my best to stay positive, and we moved on to another one of my hides.
 I’m sure that I was more upset about the miss than my son was, his excitement for hunting isn’t what it used to be.
 We stopped to look into another deep canyon, one we had also seen deer in the past.

 I peered into the wind swept canyon, spotting a few does feeding away from us.
 I was determined that we weren’t leaving empty-handed.
 I looked harder and harder trying to make out either antlers or additional deer, and after a few minutes I spotted three more working uphill from below the others.
 As soon as I laid eyes on the very last deer, I knew that we were going home heavy.
 He wasn’t a big buck, but he was exactly what we needed that day, a chance to be successful.
 It was my turn to take a shot, so I scrambled into a good shooting position, and began my procedure.
-First I hit him with the rangefinder, to cross reference with my drop.
+First I hit him with my Sig Sauer Kilo rangefinder, to cross reference with my drop.
 The 257 Blackjack is extremely flat-shooting, and with the slight down angle of the slope, my corrected elevation was 2.1 MRAD for the 715 yard shot.
 The distant buck had no idea we were there, but he was still making his way towards the ridge-line that would allow him to slip away forever.
 Junior spotted for me through the spotting scope as I prepped for the shot, the deer made his way through the brush until he stopped hard, giving me a good broadside shot.
 The Blackjack had never let me down, and today wasn’t going to be that day.

 As the buck stood there taking his last look, I watched through the scope having already broke the trigger.
 As the intensity of the moment seemed to slow time, I watched the 131 grain Ace fly downrange, boiling the air around it.
 The trace continued down the canyon, and disappeared into the left side of the deer, breaking through one of his ribs low in the brisket.
 The buck reared back, and turned back downhill the way he had come.
 After just a few strides he disappeared into the brush, as we both watched through our scopes.
 It was time to pack up.
 We left everything that we didn’t need, and started down the canyon into the prickly and noisy brush.
 At times it was shoulder deep.